dubinsky/dubinsky/notes/SystemAdministration/Home Assistant.md

 - followed instructions on the [ViCare integration](https://www.home-assistant.io/integrations/vicare), and it just worked!

 A few month later I noticed that there are things that I can do using the ViCare application that I can't do in Home Assistant.
 I filed a [bug](https://github.com/home-assistant/core/issues/126447) - and it got fixed (thank you, [@CFenner](https://github.com/CFenner)!).
 Now I can switch from ViCare to Home Assistant completely :)

+On July 10, 2025 I got a message from Viessmann about a Domain Change for the Viessmann API https://​api.​viessmann.​com to https://​api.​viessmann-climatesolutions.​com; not clear at this point what, if anything, I need to do about this...

 ## Garage Door Opener
 When I replaced my garage door openers in 2015, I wanted to be able to open the doors with my phone - just for fun!
 But it turned out that I needed some WiFi accessory that wasn't compatible with my model of the opener or some such...